-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Storing Our Settings

-It is good practice to store our configuration variables in a dedicated file.
-This file exports a JSON object containing our data, where each key is assigned from an environment variable—but without forgetting a fallback value.
+It’s good practice to store our configuration variables in a dedicated file.
+This file exports a JSON object containing our data, where each key is assigned from an environment variable — but without forgetting a fallback value.

-In this file, we can also have different settings depending on our environment (e.g. development or production).
+In this file, we can also have different settings depending on our environment (such as development or production).
 For example, we can have an in-memory instance of SQLite for development purposes, but a real SQLite database file on production.

 Selecting the settings depending on the current environment is quite simple.
 Since we also have an